Home > Membership > Recognition Awards > Distinguished Achievement Award in Basic Science

 Recognition

-The recipient will receive a $5,000 honorarium and will be recognized at the AGA Awards Ceremony during Digestive Disease Week®.
+The recipient will receive a $5,000 monetary prize and recognition at the AGA Awards Ceremony during Digestive Disease Week®.
 AGA will reimburse the recipient’s travel expenses and provide hotel accommodations for up to two nights.
-Travel expenses for one guest will also be reimbursed.
+Travel expenses for one guest are also reimbursed.

-All nominations must be submitted online by a primary nominator who is an AGA member.
-The names of additional AGA members who support the nomination should be listed on the nomination form.
+All nominations are submitted online by a primary nominator who is an AGA member.
+The names of additional AGA members who support the nomination should be listed on the nomination form and included as signatories in the nomination letter.

 CONTACT

-Please forward all questions about this and other AGA recognition prizes to 301-941-2619 or via email at awards@gastro.org.
+Please direct all questions about this and other AGA recognition prizes to 301-941-2619 or via email at [email protected].

 2022 | Michael Gershon, MD |